Willie McRae: Early allegations of foul play

+The same year, the extremist pro-independence group Siol nan Gaidheal erected a cairn near the site of McRae's crash.
+The cairn's plaque - which misspells McRae's surname - reads; "Willie MacRae (sic).
+A Scottish Patriot Died Here On The Sixth Of April 1985.
+The Struggle Goes On".

-In 1991 Channel 4 broadcast a "Scottish Eye" documentary investigating the mysterious circumstances of McRae's death.
+In 1991, Channel 4 broadcast a "Scottish Eye" documentary investigating the mysterious circumstances of McRae's death.
 It found evidence to suggest that McRae had been under surveillance by UK intelligence services and that his death had likely involved foul play.

-In 2005 Winnie Ewing's son Fergus, by then an MSP, requested a meeting with Elish Angiolini, Solicitor General for Scotland, to discuss allegations that have persisted that McRae was under surveillance at the time of his death.
+In 2005, Winnie Ewing's son Fergus, by then an MSP, requested a meeting with Elish Angiolini, Solicitor General for Scotland, to discuss allegations that have persisted that McRae was under surveillance at the time of his death.
 The request was rebuffed, with Angiolini claiming that he had not been under surveillance and that she was satisfied that a thorough investigation into the case had been carried out.

+Statements by police officers

-In July 2006 a retired police officer, Iain Fraser, who was working as a private investigator at the time of McRae's death, claimed that he had been anonymously employed to keep McRae under surveillance only weeks before he died.
+In July 2006, a retired police officer, Iain Fraser, who was working as a private investigator at the time of McRae's death, claimed that he had been anonymously employed to keep McRae under surveillance only weeks before he died.
 In November 2006 an episode of the Scottish Television show Unsolved examined the circumstances of McRae's death.

-In November 2010 John Finnie, then SNP group leader on Highland Council and a former police officer, wrote to the Lord Advocate urging her to reinvestigate McRae's death and release any details so far withheld.
+In November 2010, John Finnie, then SNP group leader on Highland Council and a former police officer, wrote to the Lord Advocate urging her to re-investigate McRae's death and release any details so far withheld.
 Finnie's request was prompted by the release the previous month of further details concerning the death of David Kelly.
 In January 2011 the Crown Office requested the files on the case from Northern Constabulary.

-Also in November 2010 Donald Morrison, a former Strathclyde Police officer, alleged that McRae had been "under surveillance" by both Special Branch and MI5.
-Morrison had collaborated with former colleague Iain Fraser to discover more about McRae's death.
+Also in November 2010, Donald Morrison, a former Strathclyde Police officer, alleged that McRae had been "under surveillance" by both Special Branch and MI5.
+Morrison claimed that he had collaborated with former colleague Iain Fraser to discover more about McRae's death.
 Morrison called for an enquiry into McRae's death and promised that he would give it a sworn affidavit that MI5 was involved.
+When interviewed by the Justice For Willie campaign in 2015-2016, Morrison's former police colleagues described him as "a "Walter Mitty" character who is capable of doing what he can to enhance his credibility or put him in the limelight for that fifteen minutes of fame."